maxotaku11niku/BambooTrackerPlayer/README.md

 ## Requirements

 - Godot 4.2 or higher
-- Windows, Linux or Android for prebuilt binaries (coming soon), build this repository yourself to generate a macOS version.
+- Windows, Linux or Android for prebuilt binaries, build this repository yourself to generate a macOS version.

 ## Basic usage